ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 # Risks & Uncertainties

+## Further Commitment To Moving Logic On-Chain
-With more OPCM versions, we’ll need to write additional production Solidity code.
-While our engineering practices help minimize bugs, it is still worth considering whether increasing the surface area of onchain interactions is desirable.
+Regardless of whether we continue with the singleton OPCM approach or adopt a different strategy, more Solidity production code will be necessary.
+While our engineering practices help minimize bugs, it is still worth considering whether increasing the surface area of on-chain interactions is desirable.

+## Documentation
+Having multiple implementations of OPCM that exist in parallel will mean that tacking and documenting them is even more important.
+Keeping documentation up to date will be paramount in ensuring our customers have the best experience using these tools.

+## Superchain-Registry
+If an OPCM release is approved by governance, any deployments made from this address can be considered trustworthy.
+One side effect of this is that certain superchain-registry checks may no longer be necessary.
+The full scope of superchain-registry changes is currently unknown.

 [^1]: *To view all official L1 smart releases, run `git tag -l | grep op-contracts` on the `develop` branch inside the [monorepo](https://github.com/ethereum-optimism/optimism).*